-Academic Staff consists of two groups: (1) Department Chairs and single-discipline and interdisciplinary Program Directors and (2) Academic Leadership comprising the Associate Deans of the Faculty and all those reporting directly to the Dean of the Faculty/Vice President for Academic Affairs and to the Associate Deans of the Faculty - as well as others whose work is directly in support of academic programming, such as the Director of Academic Technologies.
+Academic Staff consists of two groups: (1) Department Chairs and; single-discipline and interdisciplinary Program Directors and (2) Academic Leadership comprising; the Associate Deans of the Faculty (faculty affairs); the Associate Dean of the Faculty (student academic affairs); the Registrar; and the Director of Institutional Research - that is, and all those reporting directly to the Dean of the Faculty/Vice President for Academic Affairs and to the Associate Deans of the Faculty - as well as others whose work is directly in support of academic programming, such as the Director of Academic Technologies; the Managing Director of Academic Programs, Residencies, Institutes and Community Programs; and the Director of the MALS Program.
 In quarterly meetings, information of direct relevance to academic programs is shared.
 Academic Staff serves to advise the Dean of the Faculty/Vice President for Academic Affairs regarding programs and policies in or pertaining to academic affairs at the College.